OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

     The user can pick from any of the DOEgenerators provided in the standard library, or provide their own custom instance of a DOEgenerator.
-One of these would be plugged into the DOEgenerator socket on the DOEDriver.
+One of these would be plugged into the DOEgenerator socket on the DOEdriver.

-    .. testcode:: DOEDriver
+    .. testcode:: DOEdriver

         from openmdao.main.api import Assembly
-        from openmdao.lib.api import DOEDriver
+        from openmdao.lib.api import DOEdriver
-        from openmdao.lib.DOEgenerators.full_factorial import FullFactorial
+        from openmdao.lib.doegenerators.full_factorial import FullFactorial
         from openmdao.examples.singleEI.branin_component import BraninComponent

         class Analysis(Assembly):